MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   - **More reliable**: REST API cmdlets handle transient failures with built-in retries, so failures or delays are minimized.
 For example:
     - Failures due to network delays.
     - Delays due to large queries that take a long time to complete.
-  - **Better performance**: The connection avoids setting up a PowerShell runspace in Exchange Online PowerShell and downloading the format table data XMLs.
+  - **Better performance**: The connection avoids setting up a PowerShell runspace in Exchange Online PowerShell.

   The benefits of REST API cmdlets in Exchange Online PowerShell are described in the following table: